Ma-Marcinowski/Verificational-Model/README.md

     *
     *
     *

 * #### 1.3.3.
-In both cases (IAM and CVL) images are either grayscaled (as in the case of v0.1 method) or binarized (as in the case of v0.2 method) if needed.

-* #### 1.3.4.
 Dataframes are generated exatly the same way as in the case of v0.1 and v0.2, except for the optional split of training dataframe into a given number of smaller equal size training dataframes, due to the sheer number of training image pairs (3.5 million), to assure a better control over the training process.

 ### 1.4.
-Preprocessing v0.4 (CVL and IAM database, binarized / grayscaled images)
+Preprocessing v0.4 (CVL and IAM database, binarized images)

 * #### 1.4.1.
 Exactly the same as v0.3, however: